 14. Go for a Kitchenette rather than a large kitchen.
 A sink, microwave and fridge may be all you need in your shop or office layout to serve your needs.

 15. Use loose furniture for storage shelving rather than built-in storage.

-Action: Spend time making a list of things you want to include then talk to your experienced Gold Coast Shop Fitout team to work with you.
+Spend time making a list of things you want to include then talk to your experienced Gold Coast Shop Fitout team to work with you.

 The Result?
-A great fitout which doesn’t cost the earth!
+A great fitout that doesn’t cost the earth!